 Koala on the Great Ocean Road

 Responsible travel tip: It’s awesome to watch wildlife.
 Try to limit human interactions with wild animals and do not feed them.
-I know it’s tempting but you’d risk modifying their behaviours and it could become dangerous for them and even their entire ecosystem!
+I know it’s tempting, but you’d risk modifying their behaviours, and it could become dangerous for them and even their entire ecosystem!

-Great Ocean Road – view from helicopter
+Great Ocean Road – view from a helicopter

 Planning a trip to the Great Ocean Road?
 If you don’t want to camp, I recommend staying near the 12 Apostles, so you can enjoy the place when it’s less busy without driving too much.
 Driving at night in Australia is never a good option because of wildlife.
 You can view accommodation options here*.